fedor-rusak/thoughts/README.md

 And open [localhost:3000](http://localhost:3000) page.

 Be aware that no support for file system introduced yet.
 Only editing/browsing before the tab is closed.
+Pasting works!

 # Thanks